1832 Democratic National Convention: Proceedings

 The convention was called to order by Frederick A. Sumner of New Hampshire, who said of the origins and purpose of the convention:

 Gentlemen—The proposition for calling a general convention of delegates, to act on the nomination of a candidate for president, and to select a suitable candidate for vice-president of the United States, originated in the state of New Hampshire, by the friends of democracy in that state; and it appears that the proposition, although opposed by the enemies of the democratic party, has found favor in nearly and perhaps all the States of the Union ...
 The object of the representatives of the people of New Hampshire who called this convention was not to impose on the people as candidate for either of the two offices in this government, any local favorite; but to concentrate the opinion of all the states ...
 They believed that the example of this convention would operate favorably in future elections; that the people would be disposed after seeing the good effects of this convention in conciliating the different and distant sections of the country, to continue this mode of nomination.

 Delegates from all states except Missouri were present.
 Governor Robert Lucas of Ohio served as the chairman and convention president.
 Peter Vivian Daniel, James Fenner, John M. Barclay, and Augustin Smith Clayton were chosen as convention vice presidents.
 John Adams Dix was appointed secretary at the first meeting, with other additional secretaries thereafter.
 A resolution was passed by the convention requiring two-thirds majority support of the delegates for a nomination.

 An address by the Republican delegates of New York gave a history of previous national political activity in the United States.
 They denounced the National Republicans as Federalists under a new designation and they denounced the Nullifiers while they declared that their own party held the middle ground between the positions of the other two.
 The address described what they claimed were political similarities between Andrew Jackson and Thomas Jefferson and it defended the policies of Jackson's administration.
 It characterized Van Buren as a strict constructionist and welcomed his nomination.

 The convention concluded by adopting a resolution calling for an address or report from the delegations to their constituents.

 Presidential nomination

-Jackson was nominated for re-election by acclaimation.
+Jackson was nominated via a resolution passed by the convention, affirming the nominations which Jackson had previously received from multiple state legislatures.